-Procedure Outline / Method(s) used to carry out this procedure Responsibility of Evidence generated by this procedure to ensure its effectiveness Procedure Programme leader Records of committee meetings and decisions Membership and Conduct Module leader Copy of research proposals In CCT College those programmes that require students to undertake primary research Dean of Faculty Confirmation of adherence to approval must establish an ethics committee for the consideration of all research proposals.
-Supervisors The committee must comprise a minimum of three members, all of whom have experience in undertaking and/or assessing research and research proposals.
+Procedure Outline / Method(s) used to carry out this procedure Responsibility of Evidence generated by this procedure to ensure its effectiveness Procedure Membership and Conduct In CCT College those programmes that require students to undertake primary research must establish an ethics committee for the consideration of all research proposals.
+The committee must comprise a minimum of three members, all of whom have experience in undertaking and/or assessing research and research proposals.
 The Committee comprises: Dean of Faculty or nominee (Chair) Module leader for the research project in question A faculty member or Additional subject-specific expertise may also be sought as deemed appropriate.
 Faculty Office or nominee (secretary) A committee can be established to consider proposals from more than one programme and the membership of the committee can be expanded as required.
 A minimum of three members must be present to be deemed quorate.
-Each academic member of the committee has equal voting rights and a majority decision is required with any dissent being recorded.
-The secretary to the Committee is required to record the proposals received, the decision reached and any conditions or dissenting opinion as appropriate.
-The Committee is required to meet in a timely manner to facilitate students meeting deadlines, including allowance for resubmission of the proposal if required.
-Where ethical approval is not granted, the reasons for this must be provided to the researcher and an indication of whether or not a revised proposal would be welcomed by the committee.
+Each academic member of the committee has equal voting rights, and a majority decision is required with any dissent being recorded.
+The committee is required to meet in a timely manner to facilitate students meeting deadlines, including allowance for resubmission of the proposal if required.
+Where ethical approval is not granted, the reasons for this must be provided to the researcher and an indication of whether a revised proposal would be welcomed by the committee.
 Matters to be Considered In considering a proposal for approval the impact on research participants is a core factor.
-Participants includes representatives or legal guardians of participants who are not in a position to provide informed consent for themselves, for reasons including but not restricted to age or vulnerability.
-The student must consider the interest of the participants and in particular:
+Participants include representatives or legal guardians of participants who are not able to provide informed consent for themselves, for reasons including but not restricted to age or vulnerability.
+The student must consider the interest of the participants and in particular: Programme leader Module leader Dean of Faculty Supervisors Records of committee meetings and decisions Copy of research proposals Confirmation of adherence to approval

-- Ensure they are not negatively impacted as a result of participating and that specific consideration has been given to vulnerable groups. - Ensure that explicit informed consent in accordance with GDPR has been obtained. - Include appropriate arrangements for withdrawal from the project. - Ensure anonymity of participants and organisations and confidentiality of the information they may provide. - Detail appropriate intended research methodologies and rationale for the same. - Consider the health and safety of the student researcher and participants and how this will be ensured.

-Confidentiality and Anonymity

-All information provided and published as part of the research project must ensure the anonymity of the participants and organisations and the confidentiality of information provided by them.
+Ensure they are not negatively impacted as a result of participating and that specific consideration has been given to vulnerable groups.
+Ensure that explicit informed consent in accordance with GDPR has been obtained.
+Include appropriate arrangements for withdrawal from the project.
+Ensure anonymity of participants and organisations and confidentiality of the information they may provide.
+Detail appropriate intended research methodologies and rationale for the same.
+Consider the health and safety of the student researcher and participants and how this will be ensured.
+Confidentiality and Anonymity All information provided and published as part of the research project must ensure the anonymity of the participants and organisations and the confidentiality of information provided by them.
 The student researcher must take care to ensure that publishing information will not result in the identification of participants or organisations.
 All potential identifiers must be removed.

-Criteria for Approval

-To determine whether a research proposal meets the requirements for ethical approval the Committee will consider:

-- 1. Is the proposed project ethical? - 2.
+Criteria for Approval To determine whether a research proposal meets the requirements for ethical approval the Committee will consider: Is the proposed project ethical?
 Is the proposed method of investigation appropriate and ethical?
 Ethical approval will only be granted where the answer to both questions is positive.
 The Committee reserves the right to specify a more ethical methodology and approval of the proposal subject to the specified methodology being implemented.
 Other considerations include the relevancy of the research to the investigation being carried out, and the timeframe of the proposed research.

-Post Approval

-Students are advised that they cannot make substantial or significant changes to an approved research proposal.
+Post Approval Students are advised that they cannot make substantial or significant changes to an approved research proposal.
 In particular they must not change the topic, focus, purpose and proposed participant groups for the research.
 More minor changes may be permitted but only subject to supervisor approval.